jopppis/gnss-visualizer/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue.
 Don't forget to give the project a star!
 Thanks again!

+### Setting up a local repository

-1. Fork the Project
+1. Fork the project
+2. Clone the forked project
+3. Install dependencies (`pip install -r requirements.txt && pip install -r requirements-dev.txt`)
+4. Install the project in editable mode (`pip install -e .`)
+5. Install pre-commit (`pipx install pre-commit`)
+5. Install pre-commit hooks (`pre-commit install`)

+### Steps to contribute

+1. Set up a local repository
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a pull request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>